Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

-Therefore, weights $w_{i}=g_{\rm DM,i}^{2}\tau_{i}$ correspond to $\kappa=1$ in (\ref{eq:weights_max}).
-The relation (\ref{eq:weights_ineq}) is then satisfied with equality for the optimal filter of (\ref{eq:f_opt_scan}).
-The maximized SNR over all configurations is given by

-We emphasize that this result applies not only to scan steps of a tunable resonator, but also for combining data from multiple modes, from more general configuration changes, or for datastreams from entirely different instruments, subject to conditions discussed previously that the amplitude and (in the case of vectors) direction of the dark-matter field is presumed to be the same.
+We emphasize that this result applies not only to scan steps of a tunable resonator, but also to more general configuration changes involving non-resonant receivers, or to datastreams from entirely different instruments, subject to conditions discussed previously that the amplitude, frequency distribution, and (in the case of hidden photon) direction of the dark-matter field are fixed.
+The result (\ref{eq:SNR_opt_scan}) is central to our time allocation optimization in Section \ref{ssec:opt_time}.